Cancer Recurrence After Prostate Radiation

 If salvage treatment was easy and safe, we would try it readily, even in cases where we were not sure it would help.
 However, salvage therapy is not safe and easy and it is always associated with a higher risk of side effects and a lower chance of success than treatment the first time around.
 Giving radiation after failing surgery is reasonably safe, so we often do it if we “think” the cancer is coming back in the pelvis, but we are not 100% sure.
 However, performing salvage after a radiation treatment failure is a different situation.
 You should be sure the cancer is coming back in the prostate gland with a repeat biopsy, and you should be reasonably confident the cancer is not coming back elsewhere in the body.

 Urologists often say that a benefit to starting with surgery is that radiation can be done after surgery, but surgery cannot be done after radiation.
 This is mostly true, but this is a very complex issue for which someone could write a PhD thesis.
 The first thing is that treatment failure in the prostate gland is not very common with modern radiation techniques.
 Dr. Katz did a 10-year follow-up study on his stereotactic (SBRT) stage 1 patients, and he found that the cancer came back in the prostate gland in less than 2% of the men.
 And if it does happen, we can still send patients for freezing (cryotherapy), heating (HIFU), or even sometimes for surgery at centers with experience doing salvage surgery.

 A few of my rules regarding salvage therapy after a radiation treatment failure:

-1) Salvage after radiation should only be done for Isolated Local Recurrences, where the cancer has been proven to come back in the prostate gland, but has not spread to the bones or lymph nodes.
-If cancer has already spread to the bones or nodes then “the horse has left the barn”, then it does not matter what you do the prostate gland.
+1) Salvage surgery/cryotherapy/HIFU after radiation should only be done for Isolated Local Recurrences, where the cancer has been proven to come back in the prostate gland, but has not spread to the bones or lymph nodes.
+If cancer has already spread to the bones or nodes then “the horse has left the barn”, and it does not matter what you do the prostate gland.